indeedeng/proctor/README.md

     The user agent is parsed and can be used in more complex Proctor rules.
 For example, the _mobileonly_ test only appears if the user agent is a mobile device.

-    You can configure the API to accept context variables and identifiers from any source in _service-config.json_.
+    You can configure the API to accept context variables and identifiers from any source in _pipet-config.json_.
 The example is configured to look at the HTTP header _User-Agent_, but this can come from any header name or query parameter.

 ## Configuration